Handling deadlocks in IndexedDB readwrite transactions

 export function enqueueWrite(db, storeName, callback) {

-const currentTask = txQueue.then(async () => {
+const currentTask = txQueue.then(() => {

 const tx = db.transaction(storeName, 'readwrite');